 public procurement policy that is user and performance driven;

-regulatory frameworks that are based on recognised international legal standards for public procurement but engineered for stakeholder feedback and open to collaboration with the business community, including small businesses;
+regulatory frameworks that are based on recognised international legal standards for public procurement but engineered for stakeholder feedback and open to collaboration with the business community, including small and women led businesses;

 innovative digital government solutions that are creating online marketplaces for public and private sector alike.

 From the legal perspective, it is recommended to build a principle-based and technology neutral primary law that is compliant with international standards and regulates technical details through secondary law.
-It is also encouraged to use the “toolbox” proposed by the 2011 UNCITRAL Model Law on Public Procurement, combining the different modules in order to adapt to the characteristics of each country market.
+It is also encouraged to use the Guide to Enactment proposed by the 2011 UNCITRAL Model Law on Public Procurement, combining the different modules in order to adapt to the characteristics of each country market.

-The EBRD guide for eProcurement reform outlines six main business decisions to be taken when redesigning an eProcurement system.
+The EBRD guide for eProcurement reform outlines six main business decisions to be taken when designing a new, or redesigning an existing, eProcurement system.
 The following are the recommendations to implement the concept proposed:

+Table 1 Recommendations for implementing the concept